We've designed a new mountain bike track at Dyoondalup Point Walter Reserve.Last Updated: 7 June 2022 Follow Engagement

 In response to this feedback, we selected a small 7500sqm area of degraded park land at Point Walter Reserve to provide a site for the mountain bike community to enjoy, while also protecting the greater bushland area from further environmental vandalism.

-Prepared by Common Ground Trails Pty Ltd, the draft Point Walter Reserve Mountain Bike Facility Concept Plan includes features such as a learn to ride track, pump track, gravity and skills trails, rest platform and more.
+Prepared by Common Ground Trails Pty Ltd, the Point Walter Reserve Mountain Bike Facility Concept Plan includes features such as a learn to ride track, pump track, gravity and skills trails, rest platform and more.

-Scroll through the images below to view the draft concept plan.
+Scroll through the images below to view the draft Concept Plan.

-View the full master plan
+View the full Master Plan

 Opportunities to get involved

-Point Walter Reserve is identified in the Perth & Peel Mountain Bike Masterplan as a site suitable for the development of a mountain bike facility (MTB).
+Dyoondalup Point Walter Reserve was identified in the Perth & Peel Mountain Bike Masterplan as a site suitable for the development of a mountain bike facility (MTB).
 Recent vandalism and mountain bike activity within adjacent and nearby bushland alerted us to the growing need for facilities within this area.
 The proposed site is an area of degraded park land which has already been utilised by bike riders.